ImperialCollegeLondon/rcds_intro_cpp/chapter2/README.md

 ```
 * Note you need a tab at the beginning, not spaces.
 Might need to be careful in most text editors.
 If it doesn't work try disabling 'soft tab' setting or use another editor like Notepad++.

+* For a detailed description about Makefiles find the following [https://makefiletutorial.com](https://makefiletutorial.com)

 ### Exercise 1 - Variables in C++

 Write a program in C++ that declares an integer variable, two double variables, and prints them on screen.